 I make a mental list of what I would need to do so people will take me seriously:

 - Voice changer

 - Suspicious activity that could point to potentially being a bomb placed there?

-Before I folded it up, I scanned back up to where the poem ended:
+Before I fold it back up, my eyes look to where the poem has ended: